NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =============================================  ========  =========  ===========  ========  ========  ========================================================

   .. [#] Default of 3 days per week (Monday/Wednesday/Friday) is based on `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.

+Alternatively, availability of natural ventilation can be defined using :ref:`detailedschedules`.

 If UFactor and SHGC are not provided and GlassLayers is not "glass block", additional information is entered in ``Window``.